avanikawa/docs_haptik/docs/shopify/setup-shopify.md

 In this guide, you will be able to complete the configuration required to integrate Shopify with Haptik.

-What you'll need -
+**What will you need?**

-- A Shopify account, register yourself a partner using the Shopify account.
+- A Shopify account, register yourself as a partner using the Shopify account.
 Read [**here**](https://help.shopify.com/en/partners/faq/partner-program#how-do-i-become-a-shopify-partner) to know more about becoming a partner on Shopify.
 - Access to Haptik Platform

 ## Step 1: Register as a partner